RDAEFs ... Are You Interested In Expanding Your Scope Of Practice?

 - Course enrollment is limited to 10 students per instructor.
 This small class size allows you to receive individualized assistance, which is critical to learning these complex procedures.

-- Courses are being held in a dental training facility in Fullerton, California, which is central to many Southern California cities and has easy access by freeways.
+- Courses are being held in a dental training facility in Tustin, California, which is central to many Southern California cities and has easy access by freeways.

 General Program Information